yaoyansi/maya2renderer/2.3.3/doc/readme.txt

     but elvishray's only allow a vertex to be assigned only one normal. so I can't generate the normal list for this case.

+- place2dTexture
+  - repeatUV is an output plug, so it is not set in OutputHelper::addRSLVariable() but repeatUV is set in maya directly.
+So repeateUV must be set manully. see RSL::Visitor::visitPlace2dTexture()

   ---------------------------------------------------------------------
                               F.A.Q.
   ---------------------------------------------------------------------